grpc/grpc-dotnet/microsoft-support.md

 * dotnet-grpc

 Notes:
-* Currently supported versions are v2.37.0 or later.
+* Currently supported grpc-dotnet versions are v2.37.0 or later.
 * Applications must be using a [currently supported .NET release](https://dotnet.microsoft.com/platform/support/policy).
 * Minimum supported version is the earliest major and minor release required to obtain assisted support.
-For releases prior to the minimum supported version please utilize public community channels for assistance or log issues directly on GitHub.
+Please utilize public community channels for assistance or log issues directly on GitHub for releases prior to the minimum supported version.
-* Assisted support is only available for the official builds released from grpc/grpc-dotnet: gRPC for .NET (github.com) and no assisted support option is available for individual forks.
+* Assisted support is only available for the official builds released from https://github.com/grpc/grpc-dotnet, and no assisted support option is available for individual forks.
 * Please note that new features and security\bug fixes are provided in the latest released version and are not backported to previous versions.
-To obtain the latest updates and features please upgrade to the latest available version.
+To obtain the latest updates and features, please upgrade to the latest available version.

 Support has two key benefits: